Rev. Nicholas Whereat's story

-Refugee Week, 14 - 20 June, is a unique opportunity each year to learn about the experiences of people who have sought refuge and asylum, to celebrate the valuable contributions made by refugees to the world and our communities, and consider how we can take action together for justice.
+Refugee Week, 14 - 20 June, is a unique opportunity each year to learn from the experiences of people who have sought refuge and asylum, to celebrate the valuable contributions made by refugees to the world and our communities, and consider how we can take action together for justice.

 As we celebrate this milestone in Australia, Refugee Week also invites us to look to the future.